gophish/gophish/README.md

 To build gophish from source, simply run ```go get github.com/gophish/gophish``` and ```cd``` into the project source directory.
 Then, run ```go build```.
 After this, you should have a binary called ```gophish``` in the current directory.

+### Docker
+You can also use gophish via an unofficial Docker container [here](https://hub.docker.com/r/matteoggl/gophish/).

 ###Setup
 After running the gophish binary, open an Internet browser to http://localhost:3333 and login with the default username (admin) and password (gophish).